Van insurance: What you need to know

 Provincial differences in van insurance coverage

-Van insurance in Ontario, Quebec, Nova Scotia, New Brunswick, and PEI includes direct compensation property damage (DCPD).
+Van insurance in Ontario, Quebec, Nova Scotia, New Brunswick, Newfoundland, PEI, and Alberta (as of January 2022) includes direct compensation property damage (DCPD).

-DCPD coverage means your insurer pays to repair your car when you're not at-fault following a collision in provinces that have it (e.g. ON, QC, NS, NB, and PEI)
+DCPD coverage means your insurer pays to repair your car when you're not at-fault following a collision in provinces that have it (e.g. ON, QC, NS, NF, NB, PEI, AB)

 No-fault insurance means you only ever deal with your insurer in any claim.
 It's available in all provinces, but there are differences.
 For instance, in Saskatchewan, you can opt for the Tort system.
 If you do, and you're found at-fault, you'll pay to repair your car, the other car, and the other driver's injuries.

-In Alberta and BC, victims are permitted to sue the at-fault driver for pain and suffering.
+In BC victims are permitted to sue the at-fault driver for pain and suffering.
 You can't in Manitoba or Ontario who have more complete no-fault insurance.

 Public van insurance is available in BC, Manitoba, and Saskatchewan - you have to buy insurance through provincial crown corporation.
 In all other provinces, a driver can buy insurance from a provider of their choosing.

 At Ratehub.ca, we work with insurance brokers across Canada to finalize your van insurance quote.
-Below are a few of our partners.
+Keep in mind if you need insurance in BC, Saskatchewan or Manitoba, those are public markets and must be purchased through the government.
+Below are a few of our partners that can help you save on private market van insurance:

 What is the cheapest minivan to insure?